 Further information on the PBO may be found at: http://www.pbo-dpb.gc.ca/en/

 The Standing Committee on Public Accounts presents numerous reports to the House each year.
-Some examples of reports include:
+In the 42nd Parliament, the Committee presented 70 unanimously adopted reports to the House, including a summary report with recommendations for the Committee of the 43rd Parliament.

-The Committee also noted that for the 16th consecutive year, the Auditor General provided an unmodified, or “clean,” audit opinion on the federal government’s consolidated financial statements, which is a significant achievement.
+The Committee also noted that for the 20th consecutive year, the Auditor General provided an unmodified audit opinion on the federal government’s consolidated financial statements.

 In an April 2012 audit, the OAG concluded that while National Defence and Industry Canada had managed industrial participation well for the process associated with replacing Canada’s fighter jets, there were significant weaknesses in the decision-making process used by National Defence, and Public Works and Government Services Canada did not fully carry out its role as the government’s procurement authority.